datacenter/reattivio/README.md

 ![Mini clip of configuration helper](readme/reattivio-ch.gif?raw=true "Reattiv.io configuration helper")

 A hosted version of Reattiv.io can be found at [reattivio.cisco.com](http://reattivio.cisco.com/)

 ## How to install and run your own local version

+As this is a client side application you need very little to host your own version:

+- A web server (e.g. apache, nginx)

+Expecting more?
+Not here!

+- Grab a copy of this repository (use Git to clone or download the .zip file)

-Copy index.html and build/ folder to a front end webserver (apache2, nginx)
+- Copy index.html and build/ folder to your chosen web servers root directory

 ## Developing